ckenkel/Irma/README.md

 # Irma
-raw data and statistical analysis scripts for quantifying coral fragmentation in the Lower Florida Keys resulting from Hurricane Irma
+raw data and statistical analysis scripts for NSF RAPID: Collaborative Research: Dynamics of storm-mediated asexual reproduction in Florida Keys corals post-Hurricane Irma

 Files in this repository
 -----------